Rei-SwitchBot/faq/en-us-second-reply/Lock Ultra.md

 *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

+---
+### Is It Possible To Purchase the Mounting Bracket for SwitchBot Lock Ultra Separately?

+Thank you for reporting this issue.
+Our team will review your request and get back to you soon.
+Thank you for your patience, and please let us know if you need further assistance.